serverless/serverless/README.md

 ## License Changes in V.4

-Please note, the structure and licensing of the V.4 Beta repository differ from the V.4 Beta npm module.
-The npm module contains additional proprietary licensed software, as V.4 transitions to a common SaaS product, [as previously announced](https://www.serverless.com/blog/serverless-framework-v4-a-new-model).
-While the original Serverless Framework source code and more will continue to remain MIT license software, the repository will soon be restructured to clearly distinguish between proprietary and open-source components.
+Please note, the structure and licensing of the V.4 repository differ from the V.4 npm module.
+The npm module contains some proprietary licensed software, as V.4 transitions to a common SaaS product, [as previously announced](https://www.serverless.com/blog/serverless-framework-v4-a-new-model).
+The original Serverless Framework source code and more will continue to remain MIT license software, the repository will soon be restructured to clearly distinguish between proprietary and open-source components.

 <br/>